 I want to make sure that that work is aligned.

-Center photo: from left rear, Elaine Shen, Sonya Childress, Beth O’Brien, Ibukun Olude, Ellen Schneider, Rachel Antell.
+Center photo in header: from left rear, Elaine Shen, Sonya Childress, Beth O’Brien, Ibukun Olude, Ellen Schneider, Rachel Antell.
 Front: Nam Kim.
 The Active Voice team in 2002.

 Dive straight into the feedback!Login below and you can start commenting using your own user instantly